gjbex/Best-practices-for-scientific-computing/docs/deployment.md

 ## Package managers

-Many software project rely on packages that need bo be installed to succesfully link or run the application or library.
+Many software project rely on packages that need to be installed to successfully link or run the application or library.
 Managing these dependencies can be pretty tedious.